intelsmartedgeons/docs/experience-kits/private-wireless-experience-kit.md

 The applications are deployed on the same edge node as the UPF and CU/DU.

-The following building blocks are supported in Intel® Smart Edge Open:
+The following building blocks are supported in Intel® Smart Edge:

 | Building Blocks                                         | Notes                                                        |
 | ------------------------------------------------ | :----------------------------------------------------------- |